fecgov/openFEC/CONTRIBUTING.md

 - When a pull request is ready for review, label it `plz-review!`.
 - Anyone may informally review a pull request and make comments or suggestions.
-- Only 18F staff may merge pull requests (please do not merge your own pull requests, ask for someone else to review and do so).
+- Only 18F staff may merge pull requests (don't merge your own pull requests; ask for someone else to review and do so).

 ## 18F team information and practices
 There are currently two teams at 18F working in the FEC repositories: the data team and the legal team.
-Both teams have agreed to sync their sprint schedules and align their development efforts to coincide with combined bi-weekly releases that ship to production on the Wednesday after a two-week sprint.
-We will also share a calendar in order to keep track of important sprint dates and events.
+Both teams have agreed to sync their sprint schedules and align their development efforts to coincide with combined biweekly releases that ship to production on the Wednesday after a two-week sprint.
+We also share a calendar to keep track of important sprint dates and events.

 In addition, we've committed to setting aside some time during each sprint when we all work on code reviews of open pull requests together.
-This will help bring new developers up-to-speed on the various code bases and ensure folks are comfortable reviewing code across the teams.
+This will help bring new developers up to speed on the various code bases and ensure folks are comfortable reviewing code across the teams.
 As everyone's comfort increases we can consider making this activity less structured.